Eston Hemings

-Eston Hemings Jefferson (May 21, 1808 – January 3, 1856) was born into slavery at Monticello, the youngest son of Sally Hemings, a mixed-race enslaved woman.
-Most historians who have considered the question believe that his father was Thomas Jefferson, the third president of the United States.
+Thomas Eston Hemings Jefferson (May 21, 1808 – January 3, 1856) was born into slavery at Monticello, the youngest son of Sally Hemings, a mixed-race enslaved woman, and her enslaver Thomas Jefferson, the third president of the United States.
+Additional samples of Thomas Jefferson's hair were identified in the 21st century and were used to create a Jefferson DNA profile, against which those of known descendants were compared.
+The later DNA testing conclusively proved that Jefferson fathered Sally Hemings' sons, Madison Hemings and Eston.

+Jefferson’s paternity has been debated for centuries, but most historians who have considered the question previously believed that his father was Jefferson.
 Evidence from a 1998 DNA test showed that a descendant of Eston matched the Jefferson male line, and historical evidence also supports the conclusion that Thomas Jefferson was probably Eston's father.
 Many historians believe that Jefferson and Sally Hemings had six children together, four of whom survived to adulthood.
 Other historians disagree.

 Jefferson freed Eston and his older brother Madison Hemings in his will, as they had not yet come of age at his death.
 They each married and lived with their families and mother Sally in Charlottesville, Virginia, until her death in 1835.
 Both brothers and their young families moved to Chillicothe, Ohio, to live in a free state, where Eston Hemings earned a living as a musician and entertainer.
-Later in life, he ran a hotel.

 In 1852 Eston moved with his wife and three children to Madison, Wisconsin, where they changed their surname to Jefferson and entered the white community.
 Their sons both served in the Union Army, and the older one, John Wayles Jefferson (see also, John Wayles), achieved the rank of colonel.
 After the war, he moved to Memphis, Tennessee, becoming a wealthy cotton broker and never married.

 Eston's other children, Beverly (Beverly was also the name of Eston's oldest brother) and Anna Jefferson, married into the white community, and their descendants have identified as white.
 Beverly Jefferson's five sons were educated and three entered the professional class as a physician, attorney, and manager at the railroad.
 One of their male-line descendants was tested in the 1998 DNA study that found the link to the Jefferson-male line.